BA (Hons) Visual Culture

 Final Year encourages a more independent approach to study.
 Students are supported to develop a major writing and research project of their own choosing and to engage in different collaborative projects with art or design organisations in the city.

-- Work Placement – students undertake a twelve day work placement with one of NCAD’s many partner institutions in Dublin.
-In the past students have worked in museums, galleries, civic arts offices, archives, auctioneers, heritage sites and advertising agencies.
+- Work Placement – students undertake a twelve week-work placement with one of NCAD’s many partner institutions in Dublin.
+To date students have worked in museums, galleries, civic arts offices, archives, auction houses, heritage sites, publishing houses and advertising agencies.

 - Contemporary Theories & Practices – students select two seminars from a wide range of specialist electives on current themes and issues in art, design and technology.
 The range of themes is extensive, spanning from phenomenology to women and the city in the 19th Century; and from fashion and film to sound art.